Note: The Boulanger Project is currently on care and maintenance.

 The Boulanger Project is located approximately 40 km south of Cayenne, the capital of French Guiana.
 Access to the project is by National Road No. 2 and a laterite roads network (figure B1).

 Figure B1: Map showing the location of Boulanger project mineral rights in relation to the city of Cayenne, road access and regional geology.

 Mineral rights and option agreement

-In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa mining permit (previously known as Ste-Marie).
-The four concessions, which cover 78.2 km², were initially granted to Compagnie Minière de Boulanger (CMB) by the French government in the late 1880 and early 1920s (figure B3).
-Following amendments to the French mining code, all concessions expired on December 31, 2018.
-CMB filed applications to renew the concessions for a total area of 39 km², which covers all the exploration prospects.
-The concessions remain valid during the administrative renewal process.
-In addition, the Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.
+In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa exploration permit (previously known as Ste-Marie).
+The four concessions were recently renewed until December 31, 2033 and cover a total area of 38.42 km² (figure B3).
+The Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.

 Geology and mineralization